Materials for Kitchen Countertop

 These countertops are cheap, and there is an incredible array of colors and patterns.
 Laminate countertops can withstand minor abuse – such as some stains, water, and minor scratches.
 On the other hand, laminate counters cannot be protected against being scratched by sharp knives and a pot right off the stove will burn the finish.
 You cannot mainly repair those damages on laminate countertops.

 The more expensive is the color-through (aka solid-core) laminate counters.
 They are a bit different from the traditional laminates because they are solid all the way through and there are no break edges between the different sheets of the laminate.

 You can find patterned laminate countertops instead of the one color ones.
-You can find faux stone, leather-, and wood-like laminate counters.
-Speckled stone pattern tends to be the most popular one because it easily hides any of the imperfections that will be caused to the countertop due to using it.
-There are laminates for kitchen countertops that are offered with an anti-bacterial shield that would not only protect your counter from bacteria, but also from mold and mildew.
-There are grade variations to the laminate countertops, but due to the fact that it is so inexpensive go for the better ones.
+You can find a faux stone, leather-, and wood-like laminate counters.
+The speckled stone pattern tends to be the most popular one because it easily hides any of the imperfections that will be caused to the countertop due to using it.
+There are laminates for kitchen countertops that are offered with an antibacterial shield that would not only protect your counter from bacteria, but also from mold and mildew.
+There are grade variations to the laminate countertops, but due to the fact that it is so inexpensive to go for the better ones.
 If you take good care of your laminate counters and keep them clean, they will last you up to 15 years!